ZCG-coder/Steppable/README.md

     - [ ] Factoring of polynomials

 The parser is the most difficult part of the project, so we will probably start with the calculator and reporter first.
-When implemented, it will probably call the calculator(s) (which is/are compiled into executables together with the reporter) and then show the result to the user.
+When implemented, it will probably call the calculator(s) (which is/are compiled into executable format together with the reporter) and then show the result to the user.

 ## How to get it running?